 Werner Paddles believes advanced designs and fit are key ingredients for Ultimate Paddle Performance.
 As paddlers of all disciplines & experience levels hit the water, we’re all after the same thing — fun with as little fatigue as possible.
 It starts with a great fit and with that comes more comfort and reduced fatigue on the water.
 Performance is at the core of our designs; focusing on light swing weight, a great catch, smooth strokes and ultimate balance.
 Werner Paddles, makes a promise that our pride and quality workmanship will be evident every time you pick up your paddle.
 You can see it in our unsurpassed attention to quality and feel it with every paddle stroke.

 Discovering new vantage points to view our natural surroundings leads many to the sport of kayaking.
 With or without the company of others, touring takes us to the places we dream to go, we need to go.

 Paddles that offer Standard Performance give you Werner's heritage and advanced design features at introductory prices.
 For those recreational paddlers, we still want you to experience the feel of a Werner Paddle on the water.
-These paddles may not have all the advanced designs features, materials and fit options but we will never give up our core philosophies of light swing weight, balance and smooth stable strokes.
+These paddles may not have all the advanced designs features, materials and fit options but we will never give up our core philosophies of light swing weight, balance and smooth, stable strokes.
 Our fiberglass reinforced nylon blades are quite sturdy, so although paying a penalty in swing weight they will be much stronger than lesser quality materials.
-Our shaft uses a carbon blend to combine light weight and strength.
-We also spend a lot of time testing flex.
-With each stroke you’ll feel just the perfect amount of flex, making the paddle softer on your joints.
+Our shaft uses a carbon-fiberglass blend to combine light weight, flex, and strength.
+With each stroke you’ll feel just the perfect amount of flex, making the paddle softer on your joints while delivering the power you need.